bbatsov/metaredux/_posts/2022-01-01-reduce-summarize-year-2021.md

 ## Changes to Meta Redux

 You might have noticed that this year I've been writing fewer articles here and they are mostly about my OSS projects.
 That's related my decision to revive my original site [(think)](https://batsov.com) and do more of my writing there.
-And give some clear focus to Meta Redux by doing son.
+And give some clear focus to Meta Redux by doing so.

 ## Epilogue